 “Why doesn’t your website look like this, Kate?!“

 But while we all learn (or are learning) not to physically compare ourselves to others, for some reason that becomes harder to do when it’s about your career.

 Many of these copywriters are touting making seven figures and helping others make seven figures.
 Maybe they are.
 And that’s great!

-Sure, I may a fantastic living as a copywriter.
+Sure, I make a fantastic living as a copywriter.
 But a nice paycheck is only one perk of copywriting.